peter-strom/elektronikprojekt/README.md

 # Project - Self-driving RC car - Ela21, YRGO
 <img src="https://github.com/peter-strom/elektronikprojekt/blob/cff85e32945de04a21a150acce7a834be64f445f/doc/car.jpg" width="600" >
-fdg
->Fig.1 - The final version of our car.
+Fig.1 - The final version of our car.

 ## Introduction
 The aim of this school project was to transform a radio-controlled car into a self-driving car to get around a race track.
 But the desire to learn led to completely different goals.
 As I was responsible for software development, I took the opportunity to fill these weeks with as many new experiences as I could come up with.